Philip Hallen Chair in Community Health and Social Justice, Professor, and PhD Program Director

 Professor Sara Goodkind earned a PhD in social work and sociology, a graduate certificate in women’s studies, and an MSW, all from the University of Michigan, as well as a BA in sociology from Amherst College.
 Her primary appointment is in the School of Social Work, and she holds affiliated appointments in the Department of Sociology and the Gender, Sexuality, and Women’s Studies Program.

 Dr. Goodkind is a critical feminist scholar whose work examines the structural roots of what are often perceived as individual-level problems.
-Specifically, much of her research and scholarship focus on social service programs and systems that work with young people, concentrating on young people’s experiences in educational, child welfare, and juvenile legal systems and how these systems both construct and meet the needs of the young people they serve.
-Dr. Goodkind’s research examines and exposes institutional biases and systemic inequities, tracing young people’s pathways through systems and providing evidence and recommendations for systems and policy change.
+Specifically, much of her scholarship focuses on social service programs and systems that work with young people, concentrating on young people’s experiences in educational, child welfare, and juvenile legal systems and how these systems both construct and address the needs of the young people they serve.
+Dr. Goodkind’s research examines institutional and systemic inequities, tracing young people’s pathways through systems and providing evidence and recommendations for systems and policy change.
 Dr. Goodkind developed her research interests through her work with young people as a teacher, mentor, facilitator, and social worker, and she is engaged in collaborative community-engaged research and advocacy aimed at effecting systemic change.

 Dr. Goodkind serves as co-president of WSW, the corporate advisory board for the journal Affilia: Feminist Inquiry in Social Work, for which she was co-editor-in-chief with Drs.
 Mimi Kim and Jennifer Zelnick from 2020-2023.

-With Kimberly Booth, Dr. Goodkind is co-convener of the Black Girls Equity Alliance Juvenile Justice Action Team.
-The BGEA is focused on eradicating inequities affecting Black girls in Allegheny County, and the juvenile justice workgroup is leading collaborative efforts aimed at systemic changes that disrupt pathways to juvenile justice for Black youth.
+With Ghadah Makoshi, Dr. Goodkind is co-convener of the Black Girls Equity Alliance Juvenile Justice Action Team.
+The BGEA is focused on eradicating inequities affecting Black girls in Allegheny County, and the juvenile justice action team is coordinating collaborative efforts aimed at creating community and system change to keep our young people out of legal systems.

-Dr. Goodkind is co-principal investigator of the Pittsburgh Wage Study team, which documents the experiences of low-wage workers and the impacts of incremental wage increases on their and their families’ well-being.
-This longitudinal, mixed-methods study is aimed at generating understanding to support policy makers, advocates, and employers in ensuring that all workers are paid a living wage.
+Dr. Goodkind is co-principal investigator of the Pittsburgh Wage Study, which documents the experiences of low-wage workers and the impacts of unionization and wage increases on their and their families’ well-being.
+This longitudinal, mixed-methods study is aimed at generating understanding to support policy makers, advocates, and employers in ensuring that all workers are paid a living wage and have safe, supportive working conditions.

 Goodkind, S., Kim, M. E., Zelnick, J., Bay-Cheng, L. Y., Beltrán, R., Diaz, M., Gibson, M. F., Kanuha, K., Harrell, S., Moulding, N., Mountz, S., Sacks, T. K., Simon, B., Toft, J., & Walton, Q. L. (2021).
 Critical feminisms: Principles and practices for feminist inquiry in social work.
 Affilia, 36(4), 481-487.